 - Practice Saying No: Overcommitting used to derail my plans.
 Now, I’m more selective about what I agree with.

-Productivity in 2025 doesn’t have to mean working harder or longer.
-For me, it’s about finding tools, routines, and methods that work for my life – not someone else’s.
+Productivity doesn’t have to mean working harder or longer.
+For me, it’s about finding routines and methods that work for my life – not someone else’s.
 Whether it’s setting realistic daily goals, using AI to save time, or allowing yourself grace on unproductive days, there’s no one right way to improve productivity.
 Experiment, tweak, and make it your own.
 You’ll be surprised how much progress you can make when you work with yourself instead of against yourself.

 FAQs